gyselax/gyselalibxx/docs/Adding_docs.md

 ```markdown
 # <title>
 ```
-If the folder doesn't contain a `.private` file (indicating that the folder is not yet ready to be shared publically), the new page can be referenced from any enclosing page that may exist.
+If the folder doesn't contain a `.private` file (indicating that the folder is not yet ready to be shared publicly), the new page can be referenced from any enclosing page that may exist.
 For example if you create a new folder in `src/`, you should add the following line to the list of folders in `src/README.md`:
 ```markdown
 - [my_new_folder](./my_new_folder/README.md) : Short description of contents.
 ```